DustinTurska/Engine-Airdrop/README.md

-# Engine-Airdrop
+# thirdweb Engine Scripts

-Airdrop to several thousand addresses in batches via thirdweb Engine
+A repo of scripts for thirdweb Engine

+Airdrop ERC20

+Airdrop Native Token